 - Impaired coordination

 Breathing CO at low levels regularly may cause permanent mental or physical problems.
-At very high levels, it causes loss of consciousness and death.
-2
+At very high levels, CO causes loss of consciousness and death.

-Approximately 430 people die each year from CO exposure related to fuel-burning, residential appliances.
-Thousands more became ill or sought medical attention.
-3 CO poisoning is estimated to cause more than 50,000 emergency room visits in the United States each year.
-2
+Approximately 430 people die each year from CO exposure.
+Thousands more become ill and seek medical attention.
+CO poisoning is estimated to cause more than 50,000 emergency room visits in the United States each year.

-In addition, outdoor air can have too much CO, especially near roads where tailpipe emissions can build up.4 Carbon monoxide can also react with other gases to form ozone pollution.
+In addition, outdoor air can have too much CO, especially near roads where tailpipe emissions can build up.
+Carbon monoxide can also react with other gases to form ozone pollution.